kyutai-labs/moshi/README.md

 the argument `--host 192.168.0.42` to the client where `192.168.0.42` is the ip of the server.
 The default port is `9998` and can be overriden with `--port`.

+The `client_opus.py` and `server_opus.py` use some newly released ogg/opus
+streaming capacities.
+If you run into any issue you can try using `client.py` and `server.py` instead, this will result in streaming the full pcm data rather than an opus stream (so this will require a lot more bandwidth).

 ### Testing
 In order to test the audio tokenizer, you can run the following command.